 So, what exactly ARE training pants.
 When my daughter was potty training, I could not figure their purpose out for the life of me.
 I had read that going commando (a.k.a. pants with no underwear or training pants) was the clearest and best signal to a child that they are not wearing diapers, helping them to stay dry and let you know when they need to go!
 So that's what I did, and it worked extremely well for us until one day...

 We were on Step 3 (Phase 1) of potty training "The Tiny Potty Training Book" way, so it was time to venture out into public for some longer diaper-free outings.
 I decided that it would be fun to go to one of the library's daytime kids programs that day, and I had it all figured-out...
-My daughter could pee right before we left the house, we take a short drive to the library, the program is about 25 mins long, another pee right afterwards and then we drive back home.
+My daughter could pee right before we left the house, we would take a short drive to the library, the program is about 25 mins long, another pee right afterwards and then we drive back home.
 A foolproof plan, I thought!
 To make a long story short, she would not pee before leaving the house, nor upon arrival at the library.
 So we went to the program regardless, and let me remind you... she is not wearing any training pants.
 Just a pair of jeans.
 JEANS!!
 (Somebody should have told me to use absorbent outer pants, at least).
 She was having a blast at the program, the most fun she had ever had at one... and I didn't want to break it up for a potty-break.
 I was sweating, I was watching the clock... every time she came near me I would ask "do you need to use the potty?"
 A MAJOR mistake I now know, because of course she just looked at me like I had 2 heads and kept playing.

 Finally the program was over.
 We had made it!
 Until I started putting her boots back on and "WHOOSH" the worlds biggest pee came flooding out of her pant legs, into her boots and all over the floor.
 The *ahem* carpeted library floor.
 I did my best to clean it up with the cloth pre-folds I was still carrying me, and had to call over the library staff to let them know, and all the other parents were still their getting their kids into their winter gear.
 Embarrassing!!!
 Obviously there were a lot of things I could have done differently, but barring the alternatives, if she had at least been wearing training pants I could have avoided a big puddle on the floor!